SarahMHaigh/ChromaticitySeparation/README.md

 Haigh, S. M., Chamanzar, A., Grover, P., & Behrmann, M. (2019).
 Cortical Hyper‐Excitability in Migraine in Response to Chromatic Patterns.
 Headache: The Journal of Head and Face Pain, 59(10), 1773–1787. https://doi.org/10.1111/head.13620

+## ERPs in migraine:

+Steady-state visual evoked potentials (SSVEPs) to chromatic gratings that vary in their CIE UCS chromaticity separation.
+The code and stimuli used are all in Lindquist2020.zip.
+The screen used had particularly high luminance for the green pixels.
+Alternates gratings with a grey screen at 5Hz while letters presented in the center of the screen (for the CPT) changed at 3Hz.

+Lisa C Lindquist, Gregory R McIntire & Sarah M Haigh (under review).
+The effects of visual discomfort and chromaticity separation on neural processing during a visual task.

 ## Psychophysical Measures: